-By t he end of the course student should be able to: 1.
-Understanding the concepts of Gradient, Divergence and Curl and finding scalar potential function of irrrotational vector fields.
-2. Understanding the concepts of Green's Theorem, Stokes' Theorem and the Divergence Theorem and to evaluate line integrals, surface, integrals and flux integrals.
-3. Understand some basic techniques for solving linear partial differential equations and how to identify a partial differential equation in order to determine which technique(s) can best be applied to solve it.
-4. Understand the methods to solve the Laplace, heat, and wave equations.
-5. Gain good knowledge in the application of Fourier Transforms.
+- By t he end of the course student should be able to: 1.
+Apply the concepts of Gradient, Divergence and Curl and finding scalar potential function of irrrotational vector fields.
+2. Apply the concepts of Green"s Theorem, Stokes" Theorem and the Divergence Theorem and to evaluate line integrals, surface, integrals and flux integrals.
+3. Apply basic techniques for solving linear partial differential equations and how to identify a partial differential equation in order to determine which technique(s) can best be applied to solve it.
+4. Apply the concept of Partial differential equations to solve the Laplace, heat, and wave equations.
+5. Apply Fourier transforms for the given application.